sonalibante/Cisco_Packet_Tracer_Labs/README.md

 **Lab 2**

-<legal>This section covered understand the basics of IP addresses, configure them on different network devices, and test end-to-end connectivity between these devices</legal>
+This section covered understand the basics of IP addresses, configure them on different network devices, and test end-to-end connectivity between these devices

-Accomplished Saving configuration on Cisco devices, configure IP addresses, Configuring virtual interfaces on Cisco switches and Testing network connectivity.
+Accomplished Saving configuration on Cisco devices, configure IP addresses, Configuring virtual interfaces on Cisco switches and Testing network connectivity.</legal>